Chapter 5: Taproot: The Evolution of Bitcoin’s Script System#

 Then A + B creates a valid signature for (Alice + Bob)'s combined key

-Key aggregation: Multiple people can combine their public keys into one
+1. Key Aggregation: Multiple people can combine their public keys into one

-Single-signature output: Multiple parties can collaborate to produce one unified signature
+2. Single-signature Output: Multiple parties can cooperatively produce one single unified signature

-Key tweaking: Keys can be deterministically modified via commitments
+3. Key Tweaking: Keys can be deterministically modified with commitments

-Note: “Single-signature output” refers to producing one BIP340 signature on-chain via MuSig2 (wallet-level protocol), not consensus-level signature aggregation across inputs.
+Note: “Single-signature output” refers to producing one BIP340 signature on-chain via MuSig2 (a wallet-level protocol), not a consensus-level signature aggregation across inputs.

 Visual Comparison: ECDSA vs Schnorr#